 Warthon Beach is magnificent.
 Like many beaches in the South of Western Australia, the white sand with the unbelievable palette of blues make you feel like you’re walking in a postcard.
 But each beach has its charms, so you always get excited at the idea of exploring new ones.
 I could have sat forever on the rocks watching the little fish in the transparent water.

 On Wharton Beach, I could have sat forever on the rocks watching the little fish in the transparent water.

 There’s a remarkable massive granite boulder in Duke of Orleans Bay.
 A large sand patch leads to the bottom of the rock.
 Then, if you wish, you’ll have to find your way up by yourself.
-It may look impressive from the beach, but it’s only 60 meters above sea levels.
+It may look impressive from the beach, but it’s only 60 meters above sea level.
 We reached the top in only 7 minutes.
 It’s worth the effort: the view from up there is marvellous!